Unveiling chiral states in the XXZ chain: Finite-size scaling probing symmetry-enriched $c=1$ conformal field theories: The Heisenberg chain with chirality

-Before we present the TBA solution of the model, in the remainder of the present section, it would be instructive to discuss the bosonization of the Hamiltonian, illustrating the CFT nature of the model.
-For the details of this technique, we refer to \cite{giamarchi2003quantum}.
+Before we present the TBA solution of the model \cref{hamiltonian}, it is instructive to discuss the bosonization of the Hamiltonian, illustrating the CFT nature of the model.
+For the details of this technique, we refer to Ref.~\onlinecite{giamarchi2003quantum}.

-The bosonization of the Heisenberg (exchange) part is standard.
+The bosonization of the Heisenberg (exchange) part of \cref{hamiltonian} is standard and is briefly discussed in \cref{BRG}.
 Applying the Jordan-Wigner transformation and taking the continuous limit to the leading order in bosonic fluctuations, one gets

 where $v$ is the effective velocity, $g$ is the Luttinger parameter, and $\phi$ and $\theta$ are the boson and dual boson fields.
 Along the same lines, one can bosonize the chiral term, yielding